isomerpages/moe-westviewpri/_our-curriculum/Science/Science in WVPS.md

-The spirit of scientific inquiry is established on the following integral domains- (1) Knowledge, Understanding and Application, (2) Skills & (3) Processes and (4) Ethics and Attitudes.
+The spirit of scientific inquiry is established on the following integral domains- (1) Knowledge, Understanding and Application, (2) Skills &amp; (3) Processes and (4) Ethics and Attitudes.
 Our programmes are carefully designed for deep learning to take place amongst the pupils.
 Pupils are better able to relate and make connections to their social, personal and naturalistic environment, making learning more meaningful.

 <style>
 img {